aliyun/terraform-provider-alicloud/website/docs/r/cas_certificate.html.markdown

 Provides a CAS Certificate resource.

-~> **NOTE:** The domain name which you want to add must be already registered and had not added by another account.
-Every domain name can only exist in a unique group.
+-> **NOTE:** The Certificate name which you want to add must be already registered and had not added by another account.
+Every Certificate name can only exist in a unique group.

+-> **NOTE:** The Cas Certificate region only support cn-hangzhou,.

+-> **NOTE:** Available in 1.35.0+ .

 ## Example Usage

 ```
-# Add a new Domain.
+# Add a new Certificate.
 resource "alicloud_cas_certificate" "cert" {
    name = "test"
    cert = "./test.crt"